Darts Rules — How to Play Darts (Complete Beginner's Guide)

 | Outside the scoring area | Beyond the outer doubles ring | 0 points |

-Many beginners think the bullseye is the highest-scoring area.
-It's not — treble 20 (60 points) is worth more than the bullseye (50 points).
-That's why professionals aim at the top of the board, not the centre.
+Most people think the bullseye is the highest-scoring spot on the board.
+It's not.
+Treble 20 is worth 60 points — the bullseye is only worth 50.
+That's why every professional aims at the top of the board, not the centre.
+The bullseye looks impressive but it's not the best use of your darts.

 The Number Order

-Starting from the top (12 o'clock position) and going clockwise, the numbers are:
+Starting from the top (12 o'clock, where 20 sits) and going clockwise:

-Regardless of which game format you're playing, these rules always apply:
+No matter which game you're playing, these rules are always in effect:

-- Three darts per turn — each player throws three darts per turn, then retrieves them from the board before the next player throws
+- Three darts per turn — throw your three, add them up, then go collect them before the next player steps up

-- Darts must stay in the board — a dart only counts if it stays in the board until you retrieve it.
-If it bounces out or falls out before you pull your darts, it scores zero
+- Darts must stay in the board — if a dart bounces out or falls out before you pull it, it scores zero.
+Tough luck.
+This is why sharp points matter

-- Bull-up decides who throws first — each player throws one dart at the bullseye.
-Closest to the centre goes first.
-In professional darts, this is called the "bull-up" or "diddle for the middle"
+- Bull-up to decide who goes first — each player throws one dart at the bullseye.
+Closest to the middle goes first.
+In pubs you'll hear this called "diddle for the middle"

-- Alternate turns — players take turns throwing.
-You must wait until the other player has retrieved their darts before approaching the board
+- Take turns — wait until the other player has collected their darts and stepped aside before you throw.
+Walking up while they're still at the board is bad form

-- Score is called before retrieval — in competitive play, the score is called out or recorded before the player removes their darts from the board
+- Score before you pull — in competitive play, your score gets called out or written down before you remove your darts from the board.
+This avoids arguments

-How to Play 501 — The Most Popular Darts Game
+How to Play 501 — The Standard Game of Darts

 Rules